-The Hospital provides space and administrative services to Health.
-During the year, Health granted \$550 (2015 - \$170) to the Hospital for the purpose of funding the redevelopment project.
+The Hospital provides space, banking and administrative services to Health.
+The Hospital makes payments and receives funds on behalf of Health, and settles the outstanding balances at regular intervals throughout the year.
+No financing charges are levied on these interim balances.
+During the year, Health granted \$700 (2016 - \$550) in capital grants to the Hospital.
 The Hospital has credit facilities arranged related to its capital redevelopment project.
 Health has provided a guarantee to the Hospital's credit facilities for its capital redevelopment project.
-As at March 31, 2016, there were no significant restrictions on the resources of Health and the accounting policies followed by Health substantially conform with those of the Hospital.
-A financial summary of this non-consolidated entity as at March 31, 2016 is as follows:
+As at March 31, 2017, there were no significant restrictions on the resources of Health and the accounting policies followed by Health substantially conform with those of the Hospital.

+A financial summary of this non-consolidated entity as at March 31, 2017 is as follows: